 3. Park on the first row

 For me, parking on the first row is mandatory!
 I’ll arrive hours early just to be sure I can park there.
 You’ll never have to worry about another car blocking your view, and instead of sitting in the dirt there is usually a big grassy area under the screen where you the kids play!
+Check with your Drive In, most drive-ins ask you to stay in or near your car during Covid-19.

 Most theaters make very little off the movie sales, and depend on their concession stands for keeping the lights on!
 As a result, most do not allow outside food and drinks.